 Most of the Respondent's employees are represented by labor unions and are covered by collective bargaining agreements.
-Generally speaking, these agreements are bargained nationally by the National Carriers Committee.
+Generally speaking, these agreements are bargained nationally by the National Carriers Conference Committee.
 In the rail industry, negotiations have generally taken place over a number of years and previously have not resulted in any extended work stoppages.
-Over the last 30 years, there were only six days of work stoppage related to labor disputes over national handling.
-If the Company is unable to negotiate acceptable agreements, it could result in strikes by the affected workers, loss of business and increased operating costs as a result of higher wages or benefits paid to union members.
+If the Respondent is unable to negotiate acceptable agreements, however, it could result in strikes by the affected workers, loss of business and increased operating costs as a result of higher wages or benefits paid to union members.
 Under the Railway Labor Act's procedures (which include mediation, cooling-off periods and the possibility of Presidential intervention), neither party may take action until the procedures are exhausted.